-To access the data, visit the main report page and click the blue "Explore the data" button.
+You can access the data here, or visit the main report page and click "Explore the data".

 When you log on, you'll notice a sample information dashboard.
 Here you can check the sample size for certain cuts of the data.
 In addition, hovering your cursor over values on a chart will display the number of responses related to that particular value.